daniel-dressler/whatismyipaddress/readme.md

 What Is My IP Address
 ===============

 HTML5 app for Firefox OS.
-Shows IP addresses and various ifconfig data.
+Shows phone's IP address.

 This application is licensed under the Mozilla Public License 2.0